There’s just over 1 month to go till we welcome you to GCU for this learning and networking event on 27th May!

 Evaluation Matters Community of Practice

-12 groups (photo on right above from our launch event) are progressing with their work as members of SCAPP’s second Evaluation Matters CoP to develop their knowledge and skills to effectively evaluate WP projects.
-Two meetings have now taken place and our next event is in-person training which is kindly being hosted at the University of Glasgow on the 3rd of April.
+12 groups (photos above from our most recent session) are progressing with their work as members of SCAPP’s second Evaluation Matters CoP to develop their knowledge and skills to effectively evaluate WP projects.
+Three meetings have now taken place and our in-person training, kindly hosted at the University of Glasgow on 3rd April, provided valuable time to utilise Theory of Change to move forward.

 DAPP Accreditation Scheme

-This month, meetings and associated work took place to progress our preparations for the next cycle of SCAPP’s accreditation scheme (DAPP) in autumn 2025.
+This month, meetings and associated work continued to progress our preparations for the next cycle of SCAPP’s accreditation scheme (DAPP) in autumn 2025.
 Our review and renewal process this academic year has been focused on ensuring a rigorous yet user-friendly experience for future participants.
+SCAPP members are now invited to express interest in involvement in the next iteration of DAPP.
+More details can be found in the SCAPP Opportunities section below.

 Mentoring for Access Professionals (MAPs)